atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 This is an experimental project to detect <b>Multiple-Myeloma</b> from some pieces of tiled-images created from a large 4K image, by using our <a href="https://github.com/atlan-antillia/Tensorflow-Slightly-Flexible-UNet">
 Tensorflow-Slightly-Flexible-UNet.</a><br>
-The original dataset used here has been take from the following  web site:<br>
+The original dataset used here has been take from the following  web site:<br><br>
 <b>SegPC-2021-dataset</b><br>
 SegPC-2021: Segmentation of Multiple Myeloma Plasma Cells in Microscopic Images<br>
 <pre>